Rutvik936/Driver-s-Attrition-/README.md

-# 🚖 Driver Attrition Prediction (Ola, Uber, Rapido)
+# 🚖 Driver Churn Prediction in Ride-Hailing Platforms (Ola, Uber, Rapido)

 Driver attrition is a major challenge in the ride-hailing industry, affecting efficiency and growth.
 Ola faces high churn rates as drivers switch to competitors like Uber, leading to service disruptions and increased costs.